inianantony/git_knowledge/README.md

 As an example, I have added Iphone 11 into the laptops.txt file and commited it to repository.
 Also I have add the necessary specifiations and commited it.
 During code review I found that iphone 11 should not be added to laptops.txt , but now I have two commits with wrong info.
 SO to rollback I can get the <SHA> of the commit that didnt contain the iphone 11 changes and then do a
 `> git reset --hard <SHA of the commit before the iphone 11 change>`

+What if, I have added `acer aspire 5` to the laptops.txt and staged them.
+Before commiting then I decided that I dont want to commit at this point and I need to add more info.
+So how can I unstage?
+`> git reset --mixed HEAD` will take the files from where head is pointing at and then overwrites the index stage so the changes are gone from index.
+What if I completely changed my mind and remove the `Acer Aspire 5` from everywhere, then `> git reset --hard HEAD` will remove every change related to Acer.